 The Franconian town of Bamberg is located about 60 km north of Nuremberg.
 It is most famous for its architectural masterpiece awarded the UNESCO World Heritage Site honor.
 Besides the narrow streets and medieval houses, the city features ten unique breweries giving it the nickname “beer capital of Germany”.
-With a lot of unspoiled nature around, numerous cultural events and youthful vibes from 13000 students living in the city, Bamberg is an ideal spot for a day trip from Nuremberg or even to spend a more extended period of time.
+With a lot of unspoiled nature around, numerous cultural events and youthful vibes from 13000 students living in the city, Bamberg is an ideal day trip destination from Nuremberg or a great stop-over on any trip through southern Germany.

 My partner used to live in Bamberg, which is the reasons the city had been my second home for a year.
 Now that I work in a budget hotel in Nuremberg, I get asked a lot about recommendations for a day trip.
 And believe me, the diverse city of Bamberg is one of the best options you’ve got.